BDomzal/magnetstein/README.md

 git clone https://github.com/BDomzal/magnetstein.git
 ```

-The above command will create a folder `wassersteinms` in your current working directory.
+The above command will create a folder `magnetstein` in your current working directory.
 Go to this directory by typing

 ```
-cd wassersteinms/
+cd magnetstein/
 ```

 in the commandline.
 Then, install the package by running the `setup.py` file: